oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

 There are three different types of logging: standard, authentication, and HTTP requests.
 These can each be enabled or disabled with `--standard-logging`, `--auth-logging`, and `--request-logging`.

-Each type of logging has their own configurable format and variables.
+Each type of logging has its own configurable format and variables.
 By default these formats are similar to the Apache Combined Log.

 Logging of requests to the `/ping` endpoint (or using `--ping-user-agent`) can be disabled with `--silence-ping-logging` reducing log volume.
 This flag appends the `--ping-path` to `--exclude-logging-paths`.